ARMmbed/mbed-os-5-docs/docs/api/platform/NonCopyable.md

 r1 = r2;
 ```

-The non copyable properties also transfer to classes that derives from a non copyable class as well as classes that owns a non copyable instance:
+The noncopyable properties also transfer to classes that derive from a noncopyable class, as well as classes that own a noncopyable instance:

 ```c++ NOCI
 class DerivedResouce : public Resource { /* DerivedResource code */ };